Practical Linux, Windows Server and cloud guides for IT pros.

 If you want to get native Sysmon running this week, here is the shortest path:

-6. Set up Windows Event Forwarding or configure your SIEM agent to collect Sysmon events
+8. Set up Windows Event Forwarding or configure your SIEM agent to collect Sysmon events.

-7. Build detection rules for your highest-priority event types (start with Event IDs 1, 3, and 22)
+9. Build detection rules for your highest-priority event types, starting with Event IDs 1, 3, and 22.

 Native Sysmon is one of those changes that sounds small but has an outsized impact.
-The technology was already proven — what was missing was a frictionless deployment path.
-Now that the friction is gone, there is genuinely no reason not to have Sysmon running on every Windows 11 machine in your estate.
+The technology was already proven — what was missing was a lower-friction deployment path.
+Just make sure you verify the feature with PowerShell first, because the Windows Settings optional-features search can make an uninstalled feature look like a missing one.

 Translate »